 Every disaster has a silver lining it seems and there are several upsides to this one.

 – If the stock market keeps falling, there will be lots of buying opportunities.
 Five years from now, you’ll look like a genius if you buy in at the bottom.
 We probably haven’t hit it yet though, so hold on for a bumpy ride.
+(Wait until we dip back down again–a Dow level of 20K is when to start paying attention again.)

 – Unless things turn around in a hurry, we will see tremendous deals on flights and hotels when it is safe to travel again.
 Companies will either need to go out of business or reduce their prices to survive.
 That’s economics.
 Those who are still willing to fly in the second half of this year will find good prices that come with low demand.
+This is especially true if you have been piling up frequent flier miles.

 – At first, this may just be a great time to explore your own backyard.
 If you’re worried about flying to Asia or Italy even after we get the all-clear, go check out that place a two-hour drive away that you’ve been putting off for a decade now.
-Maybe in a a rented RV or staying in a state park cabin if you’re still worried.
+Maybe in a rented RV or staying in a state park cabin if you’re still worried.

 In short, stay informed, be smart, keep the risks in perspective, and take advantage of great opportunities where you can after this virus lockdown is over.
 Meanwhile, there are 1,000+ articles you can read on this blog to prepare for later.
 You’ve got the time, right?